Pr1vate4/Pr1vate4/README.md

 * Built a Go REST API with `/health` and `/metrics`
 * Connected PostgreSQL and described reproducible local startup with Docker Compose
 * Added Makefile commands for common development and operational tasks
-* Configured GitHub Actions for linting, testing, and Docker image building
+* Configured GitLab CI pipeline for linting, testing, and Docker image building
 * Deployed the service on a VPS with domain, HTTPS, and NGINX reverse proxy
 * Ran the app in Minikube using Deployment, Service, and ConfigMap
 * Built a basic Grafana dashboard using Prometheus metrics